GOOD Music

-The label has released two number-one US Billboard Hot 100 singles, "All of Me" by John Legend, and "Panda" by Desiigner; as well as nine number-one US Billboard 200 albums: Finding Forever by Common; Dark Sky Paradise, I Decided, and Detroit 2 by Big Sean; The Life of Pablo, Ye, Jesus Is King, and Donda by Kanye West and It's Almost Dry by Pusha T.
+The label has released two number-one US Billboard Hot 100 singles—"All of Me" by John Legend, and "Panda" by Desiigner—as well as nine number-one US Billboard 200 albums—Finding Forever (2007) by Common; Dark Sky Paradise (2015), I Decided (2017), and Detroit 2 (2020) by Big Sean; The Life of Pablo (2016), Ye (2018), Jesus Is King (2019), and Donda (2021) by Kanye West; and It's Almost Dry (2022) by Pusha T.

-In 2022, Complex reported that GOOD Music is no longer a part of Def Jam Recordings and West's deal with the label expired.
-Its final two releases, It's Almost Dry by Pusha T and You Can’t Kill Me by 070 Shake, were released and distributed by Def Jam in April and June of that year, respectively.

 History

+Prior efforts

+In 2001, West established a company to forward revenue cuts for his expanding production work.
+Known at the time as Konman Productions (or Konman Entertainment), it was joined by local talent including Devo Harris, BoogzDaBeast, Brian "All Day" Miller, Arrowstar, GLC, Mikkey Halsted, and Really Doe, among others.
+Many members of the company have since contributed to West's following projects or sign to what would become known as GOOD Music.
+Select members of the company, including West, contributed to a bootleg compilation project titled World Record Holders under the recording outfit "Go Getters" in 1999.

 2004–2007

-GOOD Music was founded in 2004 by Kanye West in conjunction with Sony BMG, shortly after the release of his debut album The College Dropout.
+GOOD Music was founded in 2004 by Kanye West in a joint venture with Sony BMG, shortly after the release of his debut album The College Dropout.
 Ohio singer John Legend and fellow Chicago rapper Common were the label's initial artists, along with West himself.
-Legend's Get Lifted (2004) was the label's first album release, leading both the artist and label to tremendous success.
-The album received eight nominations and three wins at the 2006 Grammy Awards.
-The album contained the single "Ordinary People", which was nominated for and won the Grammy Award for Best Male R&B Vocal Performance and peaked at number 24 on the Billboard Hot 100.
-In October 2006, Legend released his second album, Once Again, which won Legend his second consecutive Grammy for Best Male R&B Vocal Performance in the song "Heaven".
+Legend's Get Lifted (2004) was the label's first album release and quickly led both the artist and label to commercial success.
+The album won three awards from eight nominations at the 48th Annual Grammy Awards, and was supported by the Best Male R&B Performance recipient "Ordinary People", which also peaked at number 24 on the Billboard Hot 100.
+In October 2006, Legend released his second album, Once Again, which won Legend his second consecutive Grammy for Best Male R&B Vocal Performance with its single "Heaven".

 Common's Be (2005), the label's second release, was the recipient of four Grammy Award nominations.
-The label later added GLC, Really Doe, Malik Yusef, Tony Williams and Consequence to its artists.
-West's second studio album, Late Registration, included featured guest appearances by every artist signed to GOOD Music's roster at the time of its release in August 2005.
-In 2005, West came across a young Sean Anderson, known today as Big Sean, before a radio interview.
+During this time, Chicago-based recording artists GLC, Really Doe, Consequence, and Malik Yusef, as well as West's familial relative Tony Williams were added to its roster.
+West's second studio album, Late Registration, included guest appearances by each of the label's artists by the time of its August 2005 release.
+In 2005, West met then-unknown rapper Sean "Big Sean" Anderson before a radio interview.
 After performing a freestyle, he left West with a demo tape, and in May 2007, Big Sean was signed to the label.
-In an August 2007 interview with Billboard West expressed regrets over starting the label:
+In an August 2007 interview with Billboard, West expressed regrets over starting the label: